 I didn’t search too hard for a tutor, which meant I picked someone quickly and booked 7 lessons with a great tutor but someone who wasn’t great for me.
 You can’t please everyone.

-But I had no time to practise!
+But I had no time to practice!
 The lessons took all my study time!

 They were really useful for learning to type on a Qwerty keyboard on Korean (Shannon – you’re going to love this – it’s like learning to play an instrument!) and I’m now familiar with a few rules about things like Pat’chim but only vaguely.